"These tender bone-in thick cut pork chops are soaked in an apple cider brine and then baked to tender perfection with miniature sweet peppers."

 - Remove saucepan from heat.
 Add ice cubes and stir until ice has melted, then stir in chilled apple cider.

-- Place Smithfield Prime Bone In Thick Cut Pork Chops in a resealable bag, then pour in apple cider brine.
+Place bone-in pork chops in a resealable bag, then pour in apple cider brine.
 Seal bag and refrigerate pork chops for 6-12 hours, turning the bag half way through.

 - In a large bowl, add olive oil and miniature sweet peppers.
 Toss peppers in oil, then arrange on the prepared baking sheet.

-- Remove pork chops from bag; discard brine.
-Rince pork chops thoroughly and pat dry.
+Remove pork chops from bag; discard brine.
+Rince pork chops thoroughly and pat dry with a paper towel.
 Dip pork chops in remaining olive oil, coating both sides, then arrange on the prepared baking sheet.
 Season peppers and pork with salt and pepper, to taste.
 If desired, sprinkle a little brown sugar on top of the pork chops.